saltstack/salt/doc/topics/installation/windows.rst

 Windows Installer
 =================

-A Salt Minion Windows installer can be found here:
+Salt Minion Windows installers can be found here.
+The output of `md5sum <salt minion exe>` should match the contents of the corresponding md5 file.

 .. admonition:: Download here